chitchatjs/chitchatjs/README.md

 ![](./images/logo/128x128.png)

-ChitchatJS (`cjs`) is used to create, manage, and deploy machine learning based voice interfaces easily to Alexa.
+ChitchatJS framework is used to create, manage, and deploy machine learning or rule based voice interfaces easily.

 > WORK IN PROGRESS, STAY TUNED.